BioinformaticsMSc/LIFE4141_2526/machine_learning_practical/README.md

 # LIFE4141_machine_learning_practical

-This repository contains the files required for the LIFE4141 machine learning practical.
+This directory contains the files required for the LIFE4141 machine learning practical.

 Clone the repository for the LIFE4141 module into your working directory: